fr4nk5ch31n3r/gridftpd/README.md

 ## Functionality ##

-The following functionality are provided:
+The following functionality is provided:

 * Dialogue installer (incl. defaults) - You can change any of the defaults (like installation dir, used certificates and keys, ports,